AndrewMcg2309/SpaceBattle/README.md

 Each of these scenes were separated and changed by a script that allows the time of each scene to be input and moves it to the next scene.
+Some scenes to note for behaviours are scene 2, 3, 4 End scene,

 ## Storyboard: